 In the 2019/2020 academic year, I'm responsible for the following TOM (Twente Education Model) modules and (parts of) courses:

-I'm also the programme mentor for students following the MSc Telematics study program, and a member of the "examination board" (Dutch: examencommissie) for the computer science and telematics programs.
+I'm also the programme mentor for students following the Internet Science and Technology MSc study program (formerly Telematics), and chairman of the "examination board" (Dutch: examencommissie) for the computer science and telematics programs.